What is life coaching?

 Practical - sometimes it's the practical things that need attention (i.e. how to organise your schedule, recognizing priorities, taking regular breaks etc.)

-What is the difference between counselling and coaching.
+What is the difference between therapy and coaching?

 Coaching in my opinion fills that gap, the “what do I do now” is covered with the action steps, which to me is fiercely empowering.

-Body Image issues (very dear to my heart) - learn to love your body
+• Body Image issues (very dear to my heart) - learn to like your body

-Please feel free to email me with any questions you might have - I am always excited to hear from you.
+Please feel free to book a free 15-min non committal call or email me with any questions you might have - I am always excited to hear from you.

 Much love